 When I was a kid growing up in Malta, everywhere else felt like another planet.
 Foreign countries were enormous, impossibly distant places full of people who spoke languages I couldn’t understand, ate food I’d never seen, and lived in ways that seemed completely alien to my tiny island existence.

 Now I’ve been living abroad for years, and somewhere along the way the foreignness just wore off.
 I order coffee without thinking about what language I’m speaking.
 I navigate cities that would have overwhelmed twelve-year-old me without even looking up from my phone.
+But it’s not just the moving abroad that did it.
+Getting older does the same thing to everything, not just foreign countries.
 None of it got smaller.
 I just caught up.

 And I’m not sure that’s entirely a good thing.